 Does gender play a role in the development of headaches?

 Yes.
 In children aged 9-12, boys and girls have an equal number of headaches, but 12 years later, between the ages of 21 and 24, women comprise 80% of the headache sufferers.
-This is due primarily to the impact of estrogen on certain brain centers and blood vessels, and hormonal milestones, such as menstruation, pregnancy, the use of oral contraceptives, and menopause, on the body.
-All are associated with a change in headache patterns, usually a worsening of headaches.
+This is due primarily to the impact of estrogen on certain brain centers and blood vessels.
+Hormonal milestones, such as menstruation, pregnancy, the use of oral contraceptives, and menopause are associated with a change in headache patterns, usually a worsening of headaches.

 Can individuals who suffer an occasional migraine during their youth develop daily headaches later in life?

 Yes.
 Research at the Institute has shown that migraine often appears to go through an evolution and may become a progressive disease that worsens over time.
 This seems more likely in young girls than boys, probably due to the estrogen connection.